SKKU-SecLab/CTI_Lense/README.md

 We shares parts of the code for evaluating Volume, Timeliness, Diversity, and Quality, and all STIX dataset we collected.

+The design and evaluation of CTI-Lense is detailed in our [NDSS 2024 paper](https://seclab.skku.edu/full-publications/).

 # How we built the docker image

 First, download the code and set the `CTI_Lense` folder and `Dockerfile` file with following path.
 Then, build/run the docker imamge and Enable the MongoDB service in the docker container.